Wardour Castle: Grotto

 The grotto was built in 1792 by Josiah Lane of Tisbury utilising stones from the castle ruins.
 In addition to the grotto, a small stone circle incorporates three standing stones, removed from the now-vanished stone circle at Tisbury was created nearby.

 In popular culture

-The castles, old and new, have been featured in several films.

-The Old Castle, including the grotto on the north side of its grounds, appeared in the 1991 Kevin Costner feature Robin Hood: Prince of Thieves.
+The castle, including the grotto on the north side of its grounds, appeared in the 1991 Kevin Costner feature Robin Hood: Prince of Thieves.

-The New Castle served as the dance school in Billy Elliot.

-The cover of Sting's album Ten Summoner's Tales was photographed inside Old Wardour Castle.
+The cover of Sting's album Ten Summoner's Tales was photographed inside Wardour Castle.